Skip to main content

 Who Should Use Proton Drive?

 • Photographers & Creatives — Store high-resolution images and project files with guaranteed privacy.
-No AI scanning, no content analysis, no risk of content being flagged or used for training.
+No AI scanning.

 • Professionals & Freelancers — Lawyers, consultants, and financial advisors who handle confidential client data.
-Proton Drive's encryption protects attorney-client privilege and trade secrets.
+Protects attorney-client privilege.

-• Families — Securely share family photos, medical records, school documents, and tax returns.
-The Family plan lets up to 6 members each have their own encrypted account.
+• Families — Securely share family photos, medical records, school documents, tax returns.
+The Family plan supports up to 6 members.

-• Small Businesses — Replace Dropbox or Google Drive with encrypted storage that helps meet GDPR compliance requirements.
-Swiss jurisdiction adds an extra layer of legal protection.
+• Small Businesses — Replace Dropbox or Google Drive with encrypted storage that helps meet GDPR compliance.

-1. Create your account — Sign up at proton.me.
+1. Create your account at proton.me.
 You'll get 5 GB of free encrypted storage immediately — no credit card required.

-2. Enable two-factor authentication — Go to Settings → Security and enable 2FA.
+2. Enable 2FA in Settings → Security.
 Use Proton's own authenticator app or any TOTP app like Authy.

-3. Upload your first files — Drag and drop files into the web interface, or install the desktop app for automatic folder syncing.
+3. Upload your first files by dragging into the web interface, or install the desktop app for automatic folder syncing.

-4. Install mobile apps — Download Proton Drive from the App Store or Google Play.
-Enable automatic photo backup for encrypted mobile backups.
+4. Install mobile apps from the App Store or Google Play.
+Enable automatic photo backup.

 5. Share files securely — Right-click any file → 'Get link'.
-Add a password and expiration date for extra security.
-Recipients don't need a Proton account.
+Add a password and expiration date.

 Migrating from Other Services